ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday</h3>Mostly sunny, with a high near 82.
+         <h3>Thursday</h3>Sunny, with a high near 82.
 South wind 6 to 15 mph, with gusts as high as 24 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday Night</h3>A chance of showers and thunderstorms after 1am.
-Mostly cloudy, with a low around 64.
+Partly cloudy, with a low around 64.
 South wind around 13 mph, with gusts
          as high as 22 mph.<br></div>
    </p>
    <p>